 3. Once you are in "Review and Optimize", on your left panel, select the root of the project and from the "Properties" of your project on the right side panel, select all the images.
 While all the images are selected, right click -> "export panoramic images" -> "export as jpg" and select the folder where you want to save them.

 4. Now that we exported the 360 images, we need to export the point cloud and the coordinates of the images in order to be able to link them correctly with the point cloud.
 Open the "Report" by using the icon in the toolbar at the top right of the window.

 5. From the window "Report" switch to the "Properties" of the project and from the "Publish Options" tick "E57 (as one file)".
 A new window will open where you choose the location of the export.

 6. Before launching the export, tick the "TruView Local" and select the location to store it.
 Thanks to this, you will have the coordinates of the images exported in a XML file, named "SWLocation.xml".

 7. With the "E57 as one file" and "TruView Local" ticked, click "Publish" to start the export.

 This process might take some time depending on the project size and the number of images.
 Once this process is finished, you can share the e57 file via our platform by adding it to a project.

-To find out how to upload a file to a project, please read the article "Add files to project".
+To find out how to upload a file to a project, please read this article.